Coffee Cherry Tea

 Most of the time, cascara is created by washing the pulp and drying on raised beds in the sun, much like a high quality coffee.
 The thing is, it’s not coffee—it’s fruit.
 At Helsar de Zarcero, Ricardo has built an entire facility dedicated to creating cascara.
 The process is enclosed to create the most sanitary conditions.
 After the coffee is depulped, the cherry skins are washed with clean water and then go through a vaporizing chamber that heats them very fast and very hot to kill any potential bacteria—sort of like a flash pasteurization.
 After this cleaning process, the skins are put into a large walk-in dehydrator to remove all the moisture.
 The process is very similar to large-scale fruit dehydration.
 The result is a super dry, super clean tasting fruit tea.

-For details on shipping, see our Frequently Asked Questions!
+For details on roasting and shipping, see our Frequently Asked Questions!

 4 ounce tin